Lead. Radon. Asbestos. These words scare any homeowner since they indicate serious issues that could lead to expensive home renovation costs.

 So, is asbestos in attics dangerous for your family?
 What does asbestos insulation look like in attics?

-While it may seem like a burden, the asbestos removal costs far outweigh risking your health.
+Breathing in asbestos fibers can be a health risk but While it may seem like a burden, the asbestos removal costs far outweigh risking your health.
 In this short guide, we’ll explain how to identify asbestos insulation in attic spaces and the steps you can take to safely remove this unwanted material from your home.

 First things first: take a look at your attic insulation.